How to Get Started with Your Studies?

 - Bachelor and master level: from 1 to 31 August 2018

 - Doctoral level: according to Letter of Acceptance

 Exchange and visiting students

 Autumn 2018: from 1 August until the Orientation Course (20-24 August 2018); late arrivals: upon arrival

 - Spring 2019: during the Orientation Course (2 - 5 January 2019); late arrivals: upon arrival

 - Registration papers:

 If you are a bachelor or master level degree student, exchange student or visiting student, you are welcome to pick up your registration papers and the Orientation Course folder at the International Office in the Main Building (room A129).
-The registration papers include the Registration Form, an invoice for the payment of the Student Union membership fee and the student card application form.
+The registration papers include the Registration Form, and an invoice for the payment of the Student Union membership fee.
 The Registration Form should be completed and signed by you.

 If you are a Doctoral degree student, you will have been sent your registration papers with your Letter of Acceptance.
 If you are participating in the Orientation Course, you are welcome to pick up the Orientation Course folder from the International Office (room A129) in the Main Building.